pyamsoft/pstate-frequency/README.md

 ## Development

-pstate-frequency is developed in the Open on Github at:
+pstate-frequency is developed in the open on Github at:

 ```
 https://github.com/pyamsoft/pstate-frequency